-We ship worldwide!
-International Airmail shipping is: $0 - $49.99 is $4.50; $50 - $99.99 is $6.50; Over $100 - FREE SHIPPING!
-All shipping in Japan is $5.00.
-If you are using a US credit card/Paypal and you would like your gifts sent to a Japanese or different address than your Paypal listed address, please make a note in the comment section or send an email with the address you would like to use.
+If you are using a US credit card/Paypal and you would like your gifts sent to a different address than your Paypal listed address, please make a note in the comment section or send an email with the address you would like to use.

 Q: How long will it take for me to receive my gifts?

-Orders are processed within 1-2 business days (we are closed for business on Monday).
-Airmail from Japan usually arrives in the United States and Canada between 7 and 21 days.
+Orders are processed within 1-2 business days (we are closed for business on Saturday, Sunday, and most Mondays and Japanese national holidays).
+Airmail from Japan usually arrives in the United States and Canada between 6 and 21 days.

 Q: What if I want to receive my gifts faster?